Frequently asked questions about QuestBridge

 There is no fee to apply to the College Match process for QuestBridge Finalists.
 We will waive the $75 application fee for all other QuestBridge Finalists.
 You do not need to submit any additional paperwork.
 QuestBridge Non-Finalists may still qualify for the fee waiver by request.

-QuestBridge will contact you directly on December 2nd if you have been matched with Brown.
+QuestBridge will contact you directly in early December if you have been matched with Brown.
 We will contact you shortly thereafter with an official letter of admission and your financial aid award.

 We strongly encourage you to apply to Brown through our Regular Decision process.
 Please note that if you successfully match with a school that has a binding admission offer, you are not eligible for consideration in Brown's Regular Decision process.
 It is important to check with your match school to be sure you understand the terms of your match.

-Brown meets the demonstrated financial need of all admitted students, regardless of their method of applying.
-Brown's financial aid policies make attending Brown very affordable and accessible for low-and-middle income families, allowing students to graduate with no or minimal loan debt.
-Additional financial aid application materials will also be required to be considered for financial aid during the Regular Decision process.
+Regardless of the process through which you apply, Brown meets the full demonstrated need of all admitted students.
+Brown's generous financial aid policies are intended to make Brown accessible to families of all income levels and allow students to graduate with no or minimal loan debt.
+Additional financial aid application materials will also be required to be considered for financial aid during the Regular Decision Process.
 Please refer to the Office of Financial Aid for more information.

 Yes.
 If you are matched with Brown through QuestBridge, we will then consider your application to the PLME during the Early Decision process.
-Be sure to answer the PLME questions in the Common Application.
-Please note, however, if you are matched with Brown but not selected for the PLME, you are still committed to attend Brown, and your PLME candidacy will be reconsidered during the Regular Decision process.
+Be sure to answer the PLME questions in the Brown Questionnaire in your portal.
+Please note, however, that if you are matched with Brown but not selected for the PLME, you are still committed to attend Brown, and your PLME candidacy will be reconsidered during the Regular Decision process.

-Both QuestBridge finalists (scholars) and non-finalists who apply in Brown's Early or Regular Decision cycles using the Common Application can choose to apply to the PLME by answering the PLME questions.
+Both QuestBridge finalists (scholars) who do not list Brown as a match school and non-finalists who apply in Brown's Early or Regular Decision cycles using the Common Application can choose to apply to the PLME by answering the PLME questions.